intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

 The estimates in the three classes are very close to the ground truth.
-The same argument, \texttt{class}, can be passed to the \code{autoplot()} function, in combination with
+The same argument, \texttt{class}, can be passed to the \texttt{autoplot()} function, in combination with

-\begin{itemize} \item \texttt{class\_plot\_type}: string, if \texttt{type = "class\_plot"}, one can visualize the stratified \texttt{id} estimates with a \texttt{"density"} plot or a \texttt{"histogram"}, or using \texttt{"boxplots"} or \texttt{"violin"} plots; \item \texttt{class}: a vector containing a class used to stratify the observations; \end{itemize}
+\begin{itemize} \item \texttt{class\_plot\_type}: string, if \texttt{type = "class\_plot"}, one can visualize the stratified ID estimates with a \texttt{"density"} plot or a \texttt{"histogram"}, or using \texttt{"boxplots"} or \texttt{"violin"} plots; \item \texttt{class}: a vector containing a class used to stratify the observations; \end{itemize}

-to visualize \texttt{id} estimates of the \texttt{GaussMix} dataset stratified by the generating manifold of the observations.
-This information is contained in \texttt{class\_GMix}, which we pass as \texttt{class}.
-As an example of possible graphs, Figure \ref{fig:classes} shows the stratified boxplots (left panel) and histograms (right panel).
+to visualize ID estimates of the GaussMix dataset stratified by the generating manifold of the observations.
+As an example of possible graphs, Figure\nobreakspace{}\ref{fig:classes} shows the stratified boxplots (left panel) and histograms (right panel).

-We have introduced and discussed the principal functions of the \pkg{intRinsic} package concerning the \texttt{TWO-NN} and \texttt{Hidalgo} models.
-Employing simulated data with known \texttt{id}, we presented a pipeline to guide our analysis.
-In the next section, we present a real-data analysis, highlighting how the \texttt{id} estimation can be used to effectively reduce the size of a dataset while capturing and preserving important features.
+We have introduced and discussed the principal functions of the \texttt{intRinsic} package concerning the TWO-NN and HIDALGO models.
+Then, by employing simulated data with known IDs, we have suggested a pipeline to guide our study.
+In the next section, we present a real data analysis, highlighting how the ID estimation can be used to effectively reduce the size of a dataset while capturing and preserving important features.